wazuh/wazuh-documentation/source/user-manual/agents/agent-life-cycle.rst

 - **Active:** The agent has successfully connected and can now communicate with the manager.
 - **Disconnected:** The manager will consider the agent disconnected if it does not receive any ``keep alive`` messages from the agent within a half an hour.

-Removed agent
+Removed Agent
 -------------

 The life cycle comes to an end when the agent is removed from the manager.
-This can be done through the :doc:`Wazuh API<./restful-api/remove>`, :doc:`command line<./remove-agents/remove>`, or Authd (if the force option is enabled).
+This can be done through the :doc:`Wazuh API<./remove-agents/restful-api-remove>`, :doc:`command line<./remove-agents/remove>`, or Authd (if the force option is enabled).